Calculate the centerline of a polygon

 For more info, visit Stack Exchange.

-If you are planning on using this package inside of your own code, just type:
+If you plan on using this package inside of your own code, just type:

 >>> from centerline import Centerline